Financial-Times/aggregate-healthcheck/README.md

 ## Code explained

-* Every time a change is detected in etcd under the specific keys the servies and categories get redefined.
+* Every time a change is detected in etcd under the specific keys the services and categories get redefined.
 * When services and categories get redefined only the difference will be copied over in measuredServices.
 * Every service has alongside its latest health result cached and a queue/channel containing n health results back in time.
 * Every service schedules its next check during the current check.
 They all roll parallel.